Fourth of July: Celebrating and Honoring Veterans With Mesothelioma

 • Financial aid for next of kin and survivors

-• Monthly compensation often worth more than $3,500
+• Monthly compensation often worth nearly $4,000

 On July Fourth and every day, the Mesothelioma Veterans Center commends veterans for serving our country.
-We are proud to help veterans with mesothelioma and other asbestos-related diseases in any way we can.
+It is their service that allows us the freedoms we have today.

 Veterans Support Team